 After a successful career in publishing, Cynthia McKinley decided in 2000 that the time was right to turn her long-time interest in art and antiques into a business and so ‘Wigs on the Green’ was born.
 From the very beginning, Cynthia specialised in silhouettes and small portraits, though she has always retained an interest in curios, naïve art and ephemera ranging from Georgian valentines to wig powderers and patch boxes.

 The often vivid conjuration of characters from the past was one of the things that attracted Cynthia to silhouettes and miniature portraits — first as a collector, and then as a dealer.
-That, and an appreciation of the very real skills an artist needs to make the likeness true.
+That, and an appreciation of the very real skills an artist needs to make a true likeness.

 In addition to our online presence, Wigs on the Green exhibits at quality antique and fine art fairs and at these events one of the most frequently asked questions concerns the significance of the name, ‘Wigs on the Green’.
-The phrase is Irish in origin (reflecting Cynthia’s own background) and harkens back to the eighteenth century when duels in Dublin were common and were usually fought on St Stephens Green.
+The phrase is Irish in origin (reflecting Cynthia’s own background) and harkens back to a time when duels on St Stephens Green were regular occurrences.
 Before the engagement, gentlemen would remove their wigs (and often their shirts) and put them on the grass.
 The phrase is used to denote that there is trouble brewing, as in ‘There’ll be wigs on the green!’